Ehsan70/RyuApps/TopoDiscoveryInRyu.md

 <b>Environment: </b> I have used the VM from sdn hub, I recommond you do the same.
 Link for installation is provided below: http://sdnhub.org/tutorials/sdn-tutorial-vm/

 # Controller with Topo Learning Feature
+Your controller should be able to remeber the topo.
 In order to get a topology of your network you need to use two funtions in the [`api.py`](https://github.com/osrg/ryu/blob/master/ryu/topology/api.py).
 The two functions have the following signature:
 1. get_switch(app, dpid=None)